 I’d recommend that everyone playing a role in the Eagle Court show up an hour or two before the event to go over their parts.
 Flags should be checked over, and candles secured so that everything can run smoothly later on.
 This your chance to use what you’ve learned in Scouting to make sure your Eagle Court of Honor goes off without a hitch!

 Now that you know all the steps that go into planning an amazing Eagle Court of Honor, it’s time to see how it looks in action!
 The video (48:41) below provides an awesome example of how a smooth Eagle COH should be run.
 I’d recommend skipping through it while paying close attention to the beginning and ending:

 While there are a lot of steps that go into planning an Eagle Court of Honor it’ll all be worth it when you see the new Eagle Scouts receive their Eagle Awards.
 As an Eagle Scout myself, I was immensely appreciative of all the work that was done in helping me share this achievement with all of my family, friends, and troop!

 Now that you know how to plan the Eagle COH, it’s time to learn how these events are actually run!
-In my next article, we’ll be going over a Sample Eagle Court of Honor Agenda.
+Check out my next article, here we’ll be going over how to create an awesome Eagle Court of Honor Agenda.
 Thanks again for reading, and congrats on your upcoming Eagle rank! 🙂